 The oral presentation is expected to be professional and of high quality.

-will be provided).
 The talk will be in Hebrew.
 Slides can be in English or Hebrew.

 The presentation should take one hour.
 Practice your timing so that the presentation isnt too long nor too short.